About elen

 She is an experienced choral singer and has sung with Ensemble Pygmalion, Chamber Choir of London, London Choral Sinfonia and Scherzo Ensemble, and is a member of the Philharmonia Chorus Professional Scheme.
 While at the Royal Academy of Music, she was a member of the Academy Chamber Choir, and performed as a soloist and ensemble member in the popular RAM/Kohn Foundation Bach Cantata Series.

 In demand as an oratorio soloist, recent highlights include Bach’s St John Passion and Mass in B minor, Handel’s Ode for the birthday of Queen Anne, Purcell’s Come ye Sons of Art, Saint-Saëns’ Oratorio de Noël, Rossini’s Petite Messe Solennelle and Elgar’s rarely performed The Apostles.
+She had the pleasure of recently singing in the premiere of Caradog Roberts’ newly discovered work, The Resurrection of Christ, at the North Wales International Music Festival.

 Please contact Elen directly for an up to date biography.